 Where the complaint or dispute cannot be resolved after the intervention of TPAS, the member or beneficiary has three years in which to apply to the Pensions Ombudsman for a decision.
-Such cases are few and far between.
+Such cases are rare.
 The table below is a summary of the IDRP cases the Fund has received directly, or has been made aware of, that went to an Employer.